Children in the Israeli–Palestinian conflict: Israeli

 The Unit of Emergency Medicine from Schneider Children's Medical Center of Israel performed a two-year research and review surrounding the medical care of child terror victims.
 The results, which were published in 2003, stated, "During the study period, 41 mass-casualty events (MCEs) were managed by Magen David Adom.
 Each event involved on average, 32 regular and nine mobile intensive care unit ambulances with 93 medics, 19 paramedics, and four physicians.
 Evacuation time was 5–10 minutes in urban areas and 15–20 minutes in rural areas.
 In most cases, victims were evacuated to multiple facilities.
 To improve efficiency and speed, the Magen David Adom introduced the use of well-trained 'first-responders' and volunteer, off-duty professionals, in addition to 'scoop and run' on-the-scene management."
 It added that "Compared to children with non-terrorism-related injuries, the terrorism-related group had a higher rate of surgical interventions, longer hospital stays, and greater needs for rehabilitation services."

 Hospitals in southern Israel have been damaged by Qassam rockets from Gaza, and ambulances have been delayed by Palestinians pelting them with rocks.
-In 2012, a Palestinian man admitted to poisoning a Jewish family, causing two adults and two children to be hospitalized.
+In 2012, Israeli police reported that a Palestinian suspect had confessed to a nationalistically motivated poisoning of a Jewish family's kitchen in Ra'anana in October 2011, an incident that led to the hospitalization of three adults, including a police officer, and one child.